Have a House Fire Evacuation Plan

 Practice, Practice, Practice

-Practicing the home fire escape plan can help you and your family feel more confident if a fire occurs in your home.
+Practicing your home fire evacuation plan can help your family feel more confident if a house fire occurs.
 Follow these guidelines for practicing your plan:

-- Practice the fire escape plan at night, too, since most fatal home fires start while people are sleeping.
+- Practice the fire evacuation plan at night, which is when most fatal home fires start, according to the National Fire Protection Association.

 - Practice feeling your way out of the house with your eyes closed to simulate escaping through smoke and darkness.

-- Revise your home fire escape plan when a family member has a change in health, or when there is a temporary or permanent change to your household, such as a visiting grandchild.
+Revise your home fire evacuation plan when a family member has a change in their health status, or when there is a temporary or permanent change to your household, such as a visiting grandchild.

 - Show the meeting location outside your home.